Edlenh/SquadGoals/README.md

 Final Project for Full Stack Coding Bootcamp

 ## Description
 Track not only your goals but also your friends' goals.
-Keep eachother accountable as you progress in your goals.
+Keep eachother accountable as you progress in your goals. <br>
+Users will be able to create goals and edit them as they progress.
+When they complete their goals or give up on them they can delete them. <br>
+Based on who they add to their friend's list they can see their goals as well.

 ## Installation
 --npm start